jrussell-ivantage/node-evolver/README.md

 # evolver

-Update and restart your app
+Update and restart your app... from your app.

 ## Getting Started
 Install the module with: `npm install evolver`